Martello Towers along the Romney Marsh coast c1815

 Find out more on our Martello Tower No. 24 page.

 Martello Tower No 25 is located in the Dymchurch Martello car park just as you enter Dymchurch on the A259 from New Romney.
-It is unused and closed up.
+The outside of the tower, incluing the roof, has been restored.
+It is currently unused and closed up.

 24 Pounder Cannon on Martello Tower No.24